Progress

 • Enhancing water quality monitoring efforts.

-• Adhering to the TMDL Accountability Framework.
+• Adhering to the TMDL Accountability Framework (as explained in the Analysis & Methods).

 Monitoring and assessing progress toward the 2017 WIPs outcome occurred through the 2017 Midpoint Assessment.
-This review of our progress led to enhanced modeling tools that addressed emerging issues like climate change.
+This review of progress led to enhanced modeling tools that addressed emerging issues like climate change.
 The Accountability Framework aims to provide confidence that the necessary practices and controls will be in place and, therefore, applicable water quality standards will be attained.

 As part of the Chesapeake Bay Program’s partnership-wide implementation of adaptive management, progress toward this outcome was reviewed and discussed by the Management Board in September 2022.
-It will be reviewed and discussed by the Management Board again in August of 2024.
+It will be reviewed and discussed by the Management Board again in September of 2024.

 Download Management Strategy (.pdf)